MdAlSiam/ssl-sar-atr/README.md

 Our framework leverages multi-task pretext training to develop robust feature representations directly from measured SAR data, eliminating the dependency on synthetic data.
 The implementation includes:

 1. **Tensorflow/Keras Implementation** (`exp-07/07.04.0.py`): Primary implementation using TensorFlow/Keras with a CNN-based architecture.
-2. **PyTorch Implementation** (`exp-07/07.04.1.1.py`): Implementation of Lewis et al's experiment using PyTorch with CUDA-optimized operations.
+2. **PyTorch Implementation** (`exp-07/07.04.1.1.py`): Adaptation of Lewis et al's experiment using PyTorch with CUDA-optimized operations.

 ## Dataset